clearpath-docs/boxer-sphinx-tutorials/doc/BoxerSimulation.rst

 .. image:: graphics/boxer_viz.png
     :alt: Boxer with laser scanner in rviz.

-The rviz display only shows what the robot knows about its world, which presently, is nothing.
-Because the robot doesn't yet know about the barriers which exist in its Gazebo world, they're not shown here.
+The visualization shows the depth data from the base platform's RealSense camera (the rainbow-colored points) as well as the data from the front and rear lidars.

 Controlling Boxer